Looking for things to do in Dwellingup and other information? Look no further!

 Wine Tree Cidery

 Open weekends from 11 am to 6 pm and Friday for drinks only from 2 pm to 6 pm.
+Book ahead in peak times.

 The historic Dwellingup Hotel & Motel, or the Dwelly Pub as it’s known, was built in 1911 and is one of the few buildings to survive the 1961 fires.
 Enjoy a drink in front of the fire or out in the beer garden.

 The menu features a variety of delicious pub classics, like burgers, pizzas, fish & chips and curry.
+We didn’t eat there but enjoyed a drink.

 South Dandalup Dam